nckstwrt/SecuROMLoader/README.md

 # SecuROMLoader
-Allows playing SecuROM games (versions 4,5,6 and 7) on Modern Windows without the need of the CD/DVD
+Allows playing SecuROM games (versions 4,5,6 and 7 (and now some 8!)) on Modern Windows without the need of the CD/DVD

 # Download
 [Releases](https://github.com/nckstwrt/SecuROMLoader/releases)